Written by Dan Green

 If you’re uncomfortable with dual agency, you can seek separate representation to ensure your interests are fully advocated for.

-For a buyer, the primary risk of dual agency is that the agent may not be able to negotiate the best price or terms due to their obligation to represent the seller’s interests.
+For a buyer, the primary risk of dual agency is that the agent may not be able to negotiate the best price or terms because they must also represent the seller’s interests.
 This can result in less favorable outcomes for the buyer.

 A dual agent must remain neutral and cannot provide guidance that favors one party over the other.
-They may be unable to suggest an offer amount that aligns solely with your interests as a buyer.
+They may not be able to suggest an offer amount that aligns solely with your interests as a buyer.

 If you discover a conflict of interest after signing a dual agency agreement, you may discuss your concerns with the agent or seek independent representation to protect your interests.